federationstudio/blob.photo/README.md

 [<img src="https://blob.photo/bsky.app/banner" height="96">](https://blob.photo/bsky.app/banner)

 ## Post Media
 To get the media of a post, use the URL format below.
-The `{blob_index}` is optional and can be used to specify which media blob to retrieve if there are multiple.
+The `{blob_index?}` is optional and can be used to specify which media blob to retrieve if there are multiple.
 If none is specified, the first blob will be returned.